monk-io/docs/docs/monkscript/yaml/index.md

     bar: <- local-ip concat(":8080")
 ```

 This arrow script will put a local IP address with a `:8080` postfix into `bar`.
-Resolution of this script happens dynamically at template _runtime_.
-Final result would be as if the template looked like this:
+Resolution of this script happens dynamically at Kit _runtime_.
+Final result would be as if the Kit looked like this:

 ```yaml linenums="1"
 quux: